mzrimsek/server-config/README.md

 To achieve a similar set up you must have [Docker](https://docs.docker.com/get-docker/) installed, with Docker Compose recommended.
 Script included here but it may not run all the way through - each command run separately should do the trick though.
 Hopefully this will be improved in the future.
 As an aside, installations on Raspberry Pis seem to be hit or miss, especially with older models - [this article](https://withblue.ink/2019/07/13/yes-you-can-run-docker-on-raspbian.html#:~:text=Turns%20out%20there's%20plenty%20of,can%20also%20install%20Docker%20Compose.) got Docker up and running on an older Pi that was a little more resistant installing with the commands in the included script.

 [Portainer](https://www.portainer.io/) is highly recommended as an easy-to-use interface to manage your containers.
 By and large, each ```docker-compose.yml``` is deployed as a stack to take advantage of environment variable substitution and to allow control of the configurations through the Portainer interface.

+Which projects are run as integrated stacks are noted below.
+External stacks are run on the host machine using Docker Compose, a .env file, and a script - these are mostly stacks that are vital infrastructure for other containers.

 After getting Portainer running, getting the networking stack running next is probably the most sensible route to go.
 Script and docker-compose setup included.